 In cases where service by a sheriff is required, you may file a motion asking the court to appoint a constable to make service of process instead.
 A Land Court judge will decide whether or not to allow your request.

 The sheriff or constable will give you back the completed Return of Service, which you must file with the court.

-In most cases, you must complete service of process within 90 days from the date you filed your complaint with the court.
+In most cases, you must complete service of process within 90 days from the day you filed your complaint with the court.
 Again, you should always check to see if the statute governing your case requires a different time limit.

 If you don't know where the defendant lives

-If the defendant does not live in Massachusetts
+If the defendant doesn’t live in Massachusetts